-Nintendo Switch has always been a product I struggled to understand as a lifelong PC gamer.
+Nintendo Switch has always been this weird product I struggled to understand as a lifelong PC gamer.
 As a citizen of a country Nintendo pretends doesn't exist I have zero nostalgia about any of their popular franchises.
 I'm not sure if I ever met anyone who owned any original Nintendo console before.
 So it was absolutely logical that I found a reason to buy a Switch and see what the deal is.

 Boom.
 It happened.